dougeby/IntuneDocs/intune/early-edition.md

 ### Prevent users of Android devices from changing their device date and time  <!-- 1333292 -->
 You can use an [Android custom device policy](custom-settings-android.md) to prevent Android device users from changing the device date and time.
-To do this, configure an Android custom policy with the setting URI ./Vendor/MSFT/PolicyManager/My/System/AllowDateTimeChange Set this to **TRUE**, and then assign it to the required groups.
+To do this, configure an Android custom policy with the setting URI ./Vendor/MSFT/PolicyManager/My/System/AllowDateTimeChange, set it to **TRUE**, and then assign it to the required groups.

 ### View app protection policy assignments for troubleshooting <!--  1475003 -->
 In this upcoming release, **App protection policy** option will be added to the **Assignments** drop-down list available on the troubleshooting blade.
 You can now select app protection policies to see app protection policies assigned to the selected users.